Melimet/favourite_beverages/README.md

 ## Installation(Tested on Ubuntu)

 Make sure you have [Node](https://nodejs.org/en/) and [Kotlin](https://kotlinlang.org/) with it's dependencies installed.
 OpenJDK 17.0.5 is the java version being used.
+Also [Gradle](https://gradle.org/) is required.

 1. After cloning the repo and being in it's root folder, execute `sh scripts/run_project.sh`  Assuming the script is successful, frontend is accessible in http://localhost:5173 and backend in http://localhost:8080/api/beverages.

+_IF_ the script does not work, you just need to execute `npm install` and `npm run dev` in the frontend folder.
+In the backend you need to run `./gradlew build` and `./gradlew bootRun`

 ## Improvements